C-Accel-CRIPT/sdk-archive/docs/nodes/data.md

 ## Definition

-The data node contains the meta-data to describe data that is beyond a single value i.e. n-dimensional data.
+A `Data` node contains the meta-data to describe raw data that is beyond a single value i.e. n-dimensional data.
+Each `Data` node must be linked to a single `Experiment` node.

 ## Sub-Objects